-Across the province, hospitals have implemented new measures to help support their fellow healthcare practitioners, their patients and their families during a global pandemic.

-A program that encompasses the key principles of connectivity and support is SCOPE.
+Across the province, hospitals have implemented new measures to help support their fellow health care practitioners, their patients, and their families during a global pandemic.
+One program that encompasses the key principles of connectivity and support is SCOPE.

-SCOPE, Seamless Care Optimizing the Patient Experience, enhances primary care practitioners’ (PCPs) ability to connect to a team of providers through a single point of access.
-The program allows for community physicians to quickly and easily connect with hospital staff to get rapid insights, including opinions, referrals and advice as well as with community services.
+SCOPE, which stands for Seamless Care Optimizing the Patient Experience, enhances primary care practitioners’ (PCPs) ability to connect to a team of providers through a single point of access.
+The program allows for community physicians to quickly and easily connect with hospital staff to get rapid insights, including opinions, referrals, and advice, as well as with community services.

 Starting with a soft-launch in January 2020, SCOPE Scarborough is a joint collaboration between Scarborough Health Network (SHN) and Scarborough Centre for Healthy Communities (SCHC).
 Together, the two partners have come together to support their community primary care physicians.

 When the pandemic hit in March 2020, SHN and SCHC began to look at how to best to grow the program to support their community partners.
 Thus, in October 2020, the program was relaunched to broaden the number of primary care physicians that were able to access the services.
 Since the relaunch in October, over 80 physicians have joined the program.

 “With SCOPE, there is an ‘it takes a village to provide whole patient care’ approach which provides a more seamless patient experience,” noted Dr. Elaine Yeung, Corporate Chief and Medical Director of Medicine, Scarborough Health Network.
 “The program has proven to be extremely beneficial, especially during the COVID-19 pandemic, by allowing for hospital care at a distance, which has resulted in reduced emergency visits and transfers.”

 Through a direct phone line, PCPs have access to consultations with an internal medicine physician at SHN for advice or to refer a patient for urgent work-up and assessment.